jorg9714/ChallengeSofka/README.md

 # ChallengeSofka
-You can generate a report using one of the following command:
+You can generate a report with *screenshots* using one of the following command:

 `mvn clean clean verify`
 Report will be generated into temp folder.
 Web server with results will start.